viperleed/viperleed/doc/content/hardware/hardware_mods/erleed_modifications.rst

 .. important::
     Before starting the modifications described below, turn off and completely disconnect all plugs from the control unit.
-    **Disconnect the power cable** and wait 5 min before proceeding with opening the unit to allow all capacitors to fully discharge.
+    **Disconnect the mains (power) cable** and wait 5 min before proceeding with opening the unit to allow all capacitors to fully discharge.

 To start, we need to open up the electronics.